diamond2016/RadioDatabase/README.md

 # RadioWepApp
 A simple internet radio database web app
 This app is to experiment with bootstrap.

-Java 8 - Tomvat 8 - Bootstrap - servlet - SQLite database
+Use: Java 8 - Tomcat 8 - Bootstrap - Servlet - SQLite database
 At the moment in early stage.